Research and innovation

 To get the latest School news, including our research, direct to your inbox, send your name and email address to mediamass@leeds.ac.uk.

-Research in the School of Media and Communication is clustered around six research themes, each of which is represented by a research group.
+Research in the School of Media and Communication is clustered around several research groups.

 The Digital Cultures research group is interested in how digital media and technologies can act as disruptive - and potentially transformative - forces in society.